We've independently reviewed this article to make sure it's as accurate as we can make it.

 To find out more about our article creation and review process, check out our editorial guidelines.

 There are several possible reasons why your toilet chain may keep coming off.
-Sometimes, the chain simply falls off when the toilet is flushed.
+Sometimes; the chain simply falls off when the toilet is flushed.
 The chain may have too much slack, the flapper might be out of place, or the chain itself could be broken.
-If you can properly diagnose the problem, you should be able to fix it relatively quickly, as toilet chains are not that complicated or expensive.

-If you want to fix a toilet chain that keeps coming off, you need to make sure you have the right materials.
+If you want to fix a toilet chain that keeps coming off, you must ensure you have the right materials.
 Fortunately, you don’t need a lot to fix a broken toilet chain.

 - The most important tool for repairing a toilet is a set of pliers.
 You can use channel lock pliers to loosen or tighten any nuts, and needle nose pliers allow you to grab the small clip on the end of the chain without dropping it.
-These are especially useful for removing the clip that attached the chain to the arm.
+Needle nose pliers are useful for removing the clip that attached the chain to the arm.

-- You need to have access to the water supply, as you will need to turn this off before you start working on the flapper for your toilet.
+- You need to have access to the water supply, as you will need to turn the supply off before you start working on the flapper for your toilet.

-- Then, you need a replacement chain and flapper.
-Even though there is a chance you might need a screwdriver with you, most of them do not require one.
+- You’ll also need a replacement chain and flapper.
+Even though there’s a chance you’ll need a screwdriver, most chains and flappers do not require one.

-- You may want to have towels you can place around a toilet that will prevent water from accumulating around the basin as you are working.
+- You may want to have towels you can place around a toilet that will prevent water from accumulating around the basin as you’re working.

 3 Steps To Fix a Broken Toilet Chain